RKelln/5-directions/public/writing/ppf.md

 For example, once Turing broke the code, and could decrypt the German messages, he needed to hide the fact from the Germans, who would be looking for signs that their messages could be read.
 Thus any actions based on the information you gain from the messages must be carried out in a way that looks like it could have been random luck, rather than revealing that you know the secret information.
 You need to disguise the mutual information between your observed actions and the fact that you've broken the code - often by taking no action.
 Turing was haunted by all the people he couldn't save because it would have revealed that he had cracked the code.

 The final key concept that was developed was that of undecidability.
-To begin to unpack that, let's look at a related example of the barber paradox: In a particular village the barber only shaves everyone who does not shave themselves.
+To begin to unpack that, let's look at a related example of the barber paradox: In a particular village the barber shaves everyone, and only those, who does not shave themselves.
 Who shaves the barber?
 The barber cannot shave himself as he only shaves those that do not shave themselves, and if he doesn't shave himself, then the barber shaves ...himself.

 Problems that involve self-references can have serious theoretical problems about being decidable.
 In particular, self-reference and negation or "not"-ness is a paradoxical quagmire.
 It was shown that for certain problems there is no consistent, effective algorithm that can answer every question in the problem: it is undecidable.
 For centuries philosophers and mathematicians had been struggling to create a complete logical framework for all mathematics, but it was now proven an impossible task.
 So too was it impossible to create computer algorithms for these sorts of undecidable problems.